George Ainslie (delegate): Political career

 Ainslie served two terms as Delegate before losing a re-election bid in 1882.
-He never again ran for public office, but remained a power in state-level Democratic Party politics for many years.
-In 1889, he represented Boise County in the Idaho constitutional convention.
+He remained a power in state-level Democratic Party politics for many years, and in 1889, he was elected to represent Boise County in the Idaho Constitutional Convention.

 Later life and career

 After its heyday, Idaho City steadily declined in population.
-Thus, Ainslie moved his family to Boise in 1890, after purchasing an estate across the street from the U. S. Assay Office.
+Ainslie moved his family to Boise in 1890, after purchasing an estate across the street from the U. S. Assay Office.
 He then invested heavily in various enterprises in Boise.
-That included the Boise Artesian Hot & Cold Water Company and the Boise Rapid Transit Company.
+That included the Boise Artesian Hot & Cold Water Company and the Boise Rapid Transit Company, which brought electric streetcars to Boise.

-George never lost his interest in mining.
+Ainslie never lost his interest in mining.
 For nine years after about 1888, he owned stock in a company that had extensive placer mining claims stretching along Mores Creek from two miles above Idaho City to about four miles below the town.
 In the early 1890s, those claims became involved in protracted litigation.
 However, Ainslie and his co-owners eventually won their cases and, in 1897, sold out to a firm that built the first large gold dredge along Mores Creek.

-The Ainslie's two daughters, Lucy and Adelma, continued the family tradition of service.
+The Ainslies' two daughters, Lucy and Adelma, continued the family tradition of service.
 Lucy married a prominent San Francisco physician.
 Adelma married John F. Nugent, later a U. S. Senator from Idaho.
 A grandson, George Ainslie Nugent, served in the armed forces during World War I. Around 1906, poor health led Ainslie to seek more extensive medical treatment in California.
 By about 1908, he had moved to Oakland, California.
 He died there five years later.